guziks/moor/README.md

 Installed commands run inside a container, so file system access is limited.
 This directories are available:

 * current working directory (determined using `$PWD`)
-* directory specified by `$MOORHOME` (by default: `~/.moor/home`)
+* directory specified by `~/$MOORHOME` (by default: `~/.moor/home`)

+**Note**: MOORHOME is part of the path, relative to users HOME.

 ## Network

-On Linux docker network type `host` is used, so all ports are automatically available.
+On Linux, docker network type `host` is used, so all ports are automatically available.
 On Mac this type of network is not available, so you need to explicitly make port forwarding while launching installed command:

 ```
-$ P="-p <port>:<port> [-p <port>:<port> ...]" <cmd> <args>
+$ MRUN="-p <port>:<port> [-p <port>:<port> ...]" <cmd> <args>
 ```

 For example:

 ```
-$ P="-p 8080:8080" python -m http.server 8080
+$ MRUN="-p 8080:8080" python -m http.server 8080
 ```

-Notice how docker ports syntax used inside `P` variable.
+Notice how docker ports syntax used inside `MRUN` variable.

 ## Docker run

-To supply any additional docker run options use `MRUN` variable, for example:
+You can use `MRUN` variable to supply any additional docker run options, for example:

 ```
 $ MRUN="--env URL=http://example.com" node app.js
 ```

-There must be no spaces inside variables supplied this way.
+There must be no spaces inside environmnent variables supplied this way.

 **TIP:** If you need environment variables with spaces inside, use `MRUN="--env-file <file-name>"`.